lambertjosh/docs-gitlab/resources.html.md

 #### Notes:
 * The `file-server` instance count cannot be increased
 * The `gitlab-ee` instance count can be increased to scale out horizontally

+The amount of `gitlab-ee` instances depends on your usage pattern.
+We recommend by starting with two instances for teams up to 100 people.
+Please contact GitLab support if in doubt.